SPHERE: Spherical partitioning for large-scale routing optimization: Introduction

 \section{Introduction}

-Point-to-point routing in large weighted, undirected graphs is a canonical problem in operations research, one that emerged alongside the field’s inception..
+Point-to-point routing in large weighted, undirected graphs is a canonical problem in operations research, one that emerged alongside the field’s inception.
 Exact label-setting or label-correcting methods (e.g., Dijkstra) can certify optimality \citep{Dijkstra1959}, but their search frontiers grow quickly on large networks and become memory- and time-intensive.
 Graph partitioning methods (e.g., Kernighan-Lin, multilevel partitioning/METIS, spectral cuts) reduce problem size by cutting the graph into parts \citep{KernighanLin1970,KarypisKumar1998,ShiMalik2000}, yet cuts chosen without regard to a specific query $(s,t)$ can intersect narrow passages that many feasible $s$--$t$ routes must use, which can exclude high-quality routes or require costly boundary repair.
 Bidirectional search reduces depth by growing frontiers from $s$ and $t$ \citep{Nicholson1966,Pohl1969,KaindlKainz1997,Holte2016}, but still explores a single coupled state space and may expand many partial routes on large graphs.
-For completeness, we note that while feasibility for unconstrained shortest paths is trivial on connected graphs, constrained variants (e.g., resource- or budget-limited paths) are NP-hard; our focus here is the unconstrained case with nonnegative weights, which admits an optimal solution via Dijkstra’s algorithm \citep{Dijkstra1959}.
+For completeness, we note that while feasibility for unconstrained shortest paths is trivial on connected graphs, constrained variants (e.g., resource- or budget-limited paths) are NP-hard; our focus here is the unconstrained case with nonnegative weights, which admits an optimal solution via Dijkstra’s algorithm \citep{Dijkstra1959}.\\ We propose \emph{SPHERE}, a query-aware source-target partitioning heuristic that aligns computation directly with the $s$--$t$ geometry.
+Let $S_R(s)$ and $S_R(t)$ denote \emph{hop-distance spheres} centered around $s$ and $t$. \emph{SPHERE} initializes a radius tuple $(R_s,R_t)$ large enough to guarantee a nonempty overlap; $S_{R_s}(s) \cap S_{R_t}(t) \neq \emptyset$. \emph{SPHERE} then applies a monotone \emph{decrement} rule to systematically shrink the radii, maintaining a balanced scale ($|R_s - R_t| \le 1$) until reaching the \emph{minimal balanced pair} which refers to the situation where any further valid reduction of either radius would leave the intersection empty. \\ From this minimal overlap, the algorithm selects an anchor node $a \in S_{R_s}(s) \cap S_{R_t}(t)$.
+This anchor effectively splits the original source-target pair $s$--$t$ into two independent subproblems, $s \to a$ and $a \to t$, which are then solved on their respective induced subgraphs subject to a tunable bound.
+This tunable bound is a bound that limits the maximum hop-radius of a subproblem which we refer to as $R_{\max}$.
+If a resulting subproblem still exceeds this cap, the procedure simply recurses on its induced subgraph. \\ Crucially, because the anchor $a$ sits inside the shared overlap, it exists in both induced subgraphs simultaneously.
+This guarantees that the local $s \to a$ path and the local $a \to t$ path will physically connect at $a$, seamlessly forming a continuous, valid $s$--$t$ route without requiring any secondary algorithms to repair broken links across the cut.
+Finally, \emph{SPHERE} is solver-agnostic and generates independent subproblems that can be executed in parallel.
+We make the following contributions: \begin{enumerate} \item \textbf{Query-Aware Geometric Partitioning:} We introduce a heuristic that adaptively partitions the graph based on the specific $s-t$ geometry by cutting inside the last nonempty overlap of hop-distance spheres.
+This ensures that each part preserves local connectivity and can be rejoined at an anchor node without the need for costly boundary repair. \item \textbf{Theoretical Guarantees:} We formalize the spherical partitioning algorithm and prove that our cut placement intrinsically preserves global route feasibility.
+Furthermore, for unweighted, undirected graphs we establish theoretical conditions under which the recursive application of this partition guarantees a globally optimal shortest path. \item \textbf{Solver-Agnostic Parallel Execution:} The subproblems generated by \emph{SPHERE} are completely independent induced subgraphs.
+This allows the subproblems to be solved in parallel.
+Because \emph{SPHERE} generates standard graphs, start nodes, and anchor nodes to the downstream solver, it is completely solver-agnostic.
+Any off-the-shelf routing algorithm (e.g. Dijkstra) can be used to compute local paths without the need to adjust the solver's underlying structure. \item \textbf{Empirical validation.} On large-scale networks with over a million nodes and edges, \emph{SPHERE} achieves faster runtimes and smaller optimality gaps than other state-of-the-art $s$--$t$ routing approaches.
+Crucially, it also substantially mitigates heavy-tail runtime slowdowns observed in standard methods, resulting in highly stable and predictable execution times across varying queries. \end{enumerate}